Building the Capacity to Survive in a New Reality

 Talkwalker Alerts delivers the top results and tweets that make up your digital footprint from across the web and Twitter to your inbox.

-8 in 10 Americans have been impacted by travel restrictions, school cancellations, government acts, and/or small business closures as the US attempts to avoid and halt the spread of the coronavirus.
+8 in 10 Americans have been impacted by travel restrictions, school cancellations, government acts, and/or small business closures as the US attempts to halt the spread of the coronavirus.

 - Store Visit conversions plummeted by 90% in one month